Rainbow-CPaaS/StarterKit-SDKNodeJS/README.md

 Welcome to the Alcatel-Lucent Enterprise **Starter-Kit Rainbow SDK for Node.JS**!

-The Alcatel-Lucent Enterprise (ALE) Starter-Kit Rainbow SDK for Node.JS is a basic sample for starting you development using the SDK for Node.JS in an easy way but within an advanced environment.
+The Alcatel-Lucent Enterprise (ALE) Starter-Kit Rainbow SDK for Node.JS is a basic sample for starting your development using the SDK for Node.JS in an easy way and within an advanced environment.

 ## Preamble